MDS-BD/hands-on-great-expectations-with-spark/data_quality/custom_expectations/README.md

 `mediaset-data-quality-jupyter-dev` and press `OK`.
 5. Edit the `Run/Debug Configurations` of the project to properly launch the docker image
+6. Overwrite the `Environment Variables` with the string `PYTHONPATH=/usr/local/spark/python`
-6. Insert the `Script path` selecting the path of the module `.py` that you want to run (in this case the custom expectation module you want to test)
+7. Insert the `Script path` selecting the path of the module `.py` that you want to run (in this case the custom expectation module you want to test)
-7. Press `Run` button.
+8. Press `Run` button.
-8. The Run console will show you the output of the `.py` module.
+9. The Run console will show you the output of the `.py` module.